learn-co-curriculum/foursquare-wrapper/README.md

 ###Usage

-####Setting up Client Id and Secret
+####Setting up Client ID and Secret

-Please copy and paste the client id and client secret provided to you on lines 8 and 9.
+Please copy and paste the client id and client secret provided to you on lines 8 and 9 after the equals sign.
 You will want to put the id and secret in your code as a string, so make sure you surround them in quotation marks.
+You also want to uncomment out the lines of code, so please delete the `#` in front of the variables.

 ####Classes
 This library is wrapped in a Neighborhood class.